equitablegrowth/Tariffs/README.md

 # Tariffs

 This repository hosts several datasets and code files to replicate the Equitable Growth tariff project.
 The project produces a baseline estimate of costs facing U.S. industries from tariffs on imported inputs, before any adjustments are made to compensate for or pass down those costs.
-All files here can also be found in a Dropbox folder [here]([url](https://www.dropbox.com/scl/fo/1rb2erl8e5wgvce89w3yh/AP6pY1f5lDklUKA3O1bB8G8?rlkey=tygj3ww0sacmnirvklwtv4jdv&st=beek4jl1&dl=0)).
+All files here can also be found in a Dropbox folder here: https://www.dropbox.com/scl/fo/1rb2erl8e5wgvce89w3yh/AP6pY1f5lDklUKA3O1bB8G8?rlkey=tygj3ww0sacmnirvklwtv4jdv&st=beek4jl1&dl=0.
 The employment data files are too large to upload to GitHub and are only stored on Dropbox.

 **Data Files**